 During his time as an intern at The MMA Academy, Jonathan was provided with the opportunity to analyse the Hex Fight Series — Australia’s premier mixed martial arts promotion.
 Jonathan interviewed Kieran Miller, who was involved with The MMA Academy, on his first professional bout.
 Jonathan was later able to interview the CEO of the Hex Fight Series, Trent James, about the promotion’s growth.

 Jonathan hosted a mixed martial arts radio show labelled: Above the Octagon on SYN 90.7 FM.
 He analysed important bouts in the UFC and also provided his insights into WME-IMG purchasing the UFC for approximately $5 billion.
+Jonathan hosted the first show days after surgery for a broken leg.

 The Playmakers Vault, which consisted of the on-air trio: Liam O’Grady, Jonathan Pertile and Michael Serpell, aired on SYN Nation — a digital radio station.
 Jonathan was also a co-producer, alongside Jack Missen.
 This sports show was approved by iTunes.